 - Use of a scent article and article finds

 - Uses and differences of air scenting versus tracking and trailing

 - Search patterns and techniques

-- Impact of geography and the effects of weather conditions during search work
+- Impact of environment, geography and the effects of weather conditions

-The goal of Personal Protection Training is to teach qualified dogs how to recognize a threat towards their owner/handler and refine a dog’s natural protective instincts to provide owner controlled defense.
+The goal of Personal Protection Training is to teach qualified dogs how to recognize a threat on command towards their owner/handler and refine a dog’s natural protective instincts to provide owner-controlled defense.
 Although some dogs do not readily show aggression, they do possess the ability to protect their owners.
-This form of training prepares the dog to defend his/her master on command by naturally enhancing the dog’s suspicion level and building their confidence.
+This form of training prepares the dog to defend his/her owner on command by naturally enhancing the dog’s suspicion level and building their confidence.